maheshlal2910/code_foundation/problems.md

 ### Problem 2: Understanding Single Responsibility Principle

-Define a line, and find the length of the line.
+* Define a line, and find the length of the line
+* Find out if the line is parallel to another line